Troubleshoot common issues that you might have with Network Topology. To learn more about Network Topology, see the overview.

 The Network Topology graph shows only the resources that are communicating with at least one other entity in the selected hourly segment.
 If an instance or load balancer didn't send or receive traffic during the selected hour, Network Topology doesn't visualize it.
-Check that you've selected a segment when the instance or load balancer are in communication with another entity.
+Check that you've selected a segment when the instance or load balancer is in communication with another entity.
 For more information, see Data collection and freshness.

 Filters and entity selection

-In a Network Topology graph, you can add filters to view the specified resources and the resources they communicate with.
+In a Network Topology graph, you can add filters to view the specified resources and the resources that they communicate with.
 All other resources are hidden.
 Check that your filters include the instances or load balancers that you want to view.

-For more information, see Using Network Topology.
+For more information, see Filtering specific entities.